johnnovak/RML-Amiga/docs/docs/manual/crt-emulation.md

 (e.g., the iconic [Commodore 1084S]() or the [Philips CM8833-II]()).
 The default 3.0x scaling mimics the physical dimensions of such 14" CRTs rather closely on 24 to 27" widescreen desktop displays.
-Just grab a ruler and measure the diagonal of the image in an NTSC game; it will be about TODO cm on a 24" screen which is close to the TODO cm image diagonal of a typical 14" CRT.
+Just grab a ruler and measure the diagonal of the image in an NTSC game; it will be about 13" (33 cm) on a 24" screen which is close to the diagonal of the viewable aread on a typical 14" CRT.

 So what, you might think.
 We have bigger and better monitors now, so why not make the best of them and let the image fill the screen completely?
 Well,